About the Event

 • Omar Aimer

-11:30 - 11:50 Navigating Challenges & Successes: Leveraging New Technologies in Adverse Event Reporting in the context of active surveillance
+12:55 – 13:15 Navigating Challenges and Successes: Leveraging New Technologies in Adverse Event Reporting in the context of active surveillance

 ISoP EC member and Treasurer, NASoP President, Medical Device SIG lead.